 Do you have a severely damaged tooth causing you grief?
 You may be tempted to have the tooth extracted to eliminate the problem.
 Although it seems like a simple and easy solution, it is best to visit your dentist to save your tooth.
 Every tooth serves an invaluable role in your oral health and functions.
 When even one is missing, several new complications develop, like decreased bone density and even additional tooth loss.
 To save your smile, visit your restorative dentist right away.
+There are several solutions to repair your tooth.

 Complications of Missing Teeth